MaastrichtU-IDS/dsri-documentation/website/docs/openshift-migrate-project.md

 Here are some advantages to migrate to [OKD](https://www.okd.io/) 4.6:

-* 🗃️ **Automated persistent storage**: the DSRI can now automatically create persistent volumes for applications started from templates, and you can create more volumes yourself (on the previous version you could only use storage created by admins)
+🗃️ **Automated persistent storage**: the DSRI can now automatically create persistent volumes for applications started from templates, and you can create more volumes yourself (on the previous version you could only use storage created by admins)

-* ⚡ **Faster storage I/O**, such as reading and writing to files.
+⚡ **Faster storage I/O**, such as reading and writing to files.
 3 storage classes are now available for different uses (regular filesystem, bloc and object storage).
-The new storage (Ceph) is easier to extend and more adapted to Data Science workloads.
+The new storage (Ceph) is better documented, easier to use, and more adapted to Data Science workloads.

-* 📊 **Better monitoring** tools: the monitoring view now shows the details of resources used for each application (CPU, memory, storage, network, etc)
+📊 **Better monitoring** tools: the monitoring view now shows the details of resources used for each application (CPU, memory, storage, network, etc)

-* 🖥️ **Developer oriented** interface: the interface has been improved to focus more on developers who simply want to deploy applications (and hide some of the Kubernetes complexity that is more focused toward )
+🖥️ **Developer oriented interface**: the interface has been improved to focus more on developers who simply want to deploy applications.
+It hides some of the Kubernetes complexity, which is more for experienced sysadmins, in the Administrator view)

 :::caution No GPU yet